-The Young Farmer Discussion Meet (sponsored by John Deere) is a free-wheeling discussion of ag topics, as if you are sitting around the table discussing a problem.
+The Discussion Meet is a free-wheeling discussion of ag topics, as if you are sitting around the table discussing a problem.
 The Discussion Meet helps you build communication skills, develop an understanding of important ag issues and explore how to pool knowledge to solve problems.
 Successful participants are productive thinkers rather than emotional persuaders, help the group create ways to implement the solutions discussed, and highlight Farm Bureau’s involvement in those actions.

-Participants compete in two rounds, each addressing one of the questions listed below.
-Three to seven young farmers participate in each room.
-The format is a 30-second opening statement, 25 minutes of group discussion, and a 60-second closing statement.
+Participants compete in two rounds, each addressing one of these questions.
+Three to six young farmers participate in each room.
+The format is a 30 second opening statement, 25 minutes of group discussion, and a 60 second closing statement.

 Contestants are judged on cooperative attitude, problem solving, delivery, problem analysis and opening and closing statements.
 Based on cumulative ranking, the top eight finalists (and two alternates) will be determined.